Die Antwoord: 2011–2012: Interscope departure and Tension

 Karin Nelson described Die Antwoord in W as "the biggest pop sensation ever to come out of South Africa" in 2011.
 Mathilde Boussion of Le Monde later wrote that they had become "South Africa's most famous musical group abroad" in the early 2010s.
 They performed at the Australian Big Day Out festival in January 2011.
 They were nominated for the Left Field Woodie at the 2011 Woodie Awards, which was won by Kanye West.
-The duo starred as wheelchair-bound versions of themselves in Harmony Korine's short gangster film Umshini Wam, named after a Zulu protest song of the same name.
+The duo starred as wheelchair-using versions of themselves in Harmony Korine's short gangster film Umshini Wam, named after a Zulu protest song of the same name.
 It premiered at South by Southwest in March 2011 before being released online the following day.
 For Vulture, Amos Barshad praised the film as "a thoroughly engaging fifteen minutes" that "smartly stirs up the Die Antwoord argument".
 Also that month, a music video for their song "Rich Bitch" was released.
 They were an opening act for Linkin Park on European dates of their Projekt Revolution tour in June 2011.

-In November 2011, Die Antwoord left Interscope Records over disputes concerning their upcoming album, Tension, including over the vulgarity of its lead single "Fok Julle Naaiers" (which translates to "Fuck You All" in Afrikaans) and, according to Ninja, label executives' suggestions that they focus the album on collaborations with Interscope labelmates such as Lady Gaga, the Black Eyed Peas, and Far East Movement, to which they objected.
+In November 2011, Die Antwoord left Interscope Records over disputes concerning their upcoming album, Tension, including over the vulgarity of its lead single "Fok Julle Naaiers" (which translates to 'Fuck You All' in Afrikaans) and, according to Ninja, label executives suggesting that they focus the album on collaborations with Interscope labelmates such as Lady Gaga, the Black Eyed Peas, and Far East Movement, to which they objected.
 Visser also stated that Interscope "kept pushing us to be more generic" in order to make more money.
 Die Antwoord formed their own independent label, Zef Recordz, and released "Fok Julle Naaiers" that same month with a video.
 They announced Tensions release date and tracklist the following month.
-Ninja described their aim for Tension as feeling "like an exact continuation of SOS".
+Die Antwoord aimed for Tension to be "an exact continuation of SOS.